Bar Issi

 Advertising

 Why we love it: Sands Hotel & Spa is home to The Pink Cabana, an Indian Wells hot spot with pink decor for a chic and girly vibe.
 Groups of women congregate here for girls’ night out, bachelorette parties, and Galentine’s Day celebrations, feasting on Mediterranean fare with bold Moroccan flavors.
-Start with the shareable mezze platter before moving on to the harissa chicken or Iberian pork chop.
+Start with the shareable mezze platter before moving on to the harissa chicken or Iberian pork tenderloin.
 The all-day restaurant serves breakfast, lunch, dinner, and weekend brunch, where the brioche French toast is as popular as the green chile chicken tacos.
 Mediterranean wines and refreshing cocktails provide a nice break from the desert heat.
-A handful of tables are available on the patio, weather permitting.
+A handful of tables are available on the patio if the weather allows.

 Time Out tip: Be sure to snap a photo in front of the restaurant’s signature pink exterior walls, alongside the complementary green cactus, for a quintessential desert pic.